jenkinsci/pipeline-plugin/TUTORIAL.md

 }
 ```

-Properties of this variable will be environment variables on the current node.
+* Properties of this variable are environment variables on the current node.
-You can also override certain environment variables, and the overrides will be seen by subsequent `sh` steps (or anything else that pays attention to environment variables).
+* You can also override certain environment variables, and the overrides will be seen by subsequent `sh` steps (or anything else that pays attention to environment variables).
-This is convenient because now we can run `mvn` without a fully-qualified path.
+* You can run `mvn` without a fully-qualified path.

-Setting a variable like `PATH` in this way is of course only safe if you are using a single slave for this build, so we will not do so below.
+Setting a variable like `PATH` in this way is only safe if you are using a single slave for this build, so we will not do so below.
 As an alternative you can use the `withEnv` step to set a variable within a scope:

 ```groovy